ashismo/ashismo.github.com/_posts/architect/2016-06-27-Software-Design.md

   * **Coupling:**  is the degree of interdependencies between modules
   * **Cohesion:**  cohesion measures the strength of relationship between pieces of functionality within a given module
   * A good design will be loosely coupled and tight cohesion
+  * A focused class which performs its own responsibility is considered highly cohesive class.
+In contrast, suppose you are using 2 independent classes.
+Change in one class requires change in another class.
+This is considered that both the classes are tightly coupled.